awsdocs/amazon-route53-docs/doc_source/welcome-dns-service.md

 1. The DNS resolver for the ISP forwards the request for www\.example\.com to a DNS root name server\.

 1. The DNS resolver forwards the request for www\.example\.com again, this time to one of the TLD name servers for \.com domains\.
-The name server for \.com domains responds to the request with the names of the four Amazon Route 53 name servers that are associated with the example\.com domain\.
+The name server for \.com domains responds to the request with the names of the four Route 53 name servers that are associated with the example\.com domain\.

-   The DNS resolver caches \(stores\) the four Amazon Route 53 name servers\.
+   The DNS resolver caches \(stores\) the four Route 53 name servers\.
 The next time someone browses to example\.com, the resolver skips steps 3 and 4 because it already has the name servers for example\.com\.
 The name servers are typically cached for two days\.

-1. The DNS resolver chooses an Amazon Route 53 name server and forwards the request for www\.example\.com to that name server\.
+1. The DNS resolver chooses a Route 53 name server and forwards the request for www\.example\.com to that name server\.

-1. The Amazon Route 53 name server looks in the example\.com hosted zone for the www\.example\.com record, gets the associated value, such as the IP address for a web server, 192\.0\.2\.44, and returns the IP address to the DNS resolver\.
+1. The Route 53 name server looks in the example\.com hosted zone for the www\.example\.com record, gets the associated value, such as the IP address for a web server, 192\.0\.2\.44, and returns the IP address to the DNS resolver\.

 1. The DNS resolver finally has the IP address that the user needs\.
 The resolver returns that value to the web browser\.
 **Note**